Department Chairperson: Roy Scheive, Ed.D.

 ECON 496 Topics in Economics

 This course will examine topics of special interest in the economics field.
-Topics courses (but not specific topics) may be repeated for a total of 6 hours.
+Topics courses (but not repetitive topics) may be repeated for a total of 6 credit hours.